anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 1. If both summary responses attain more than 3/5 multiple choice questions correct, we will prefer the shorter response.
 We do not care about Q&A accuracy beyond 3 correct answers, since the summary should not contain all information from the text.
 2. Otherwise, we select the response that leads to more correctly answered multiple choice questions.

+We consider a subset of 21,000 articles in this example.
 To generate the preference pairs, we will generate 10 summaries from each article using the model we wish to fine-tune.
 Then, we will randomly sample pairs of summaries and use our preference function to annotate the preference between them.

 For this example, we will use `Mistral-7B-Instruct-v0.1` as the base model to fine-tune and `Llama-3.1-70B-Instruct` as a judge.
 Note that mistral-instruct is already instruction tuned, so that given a prompt to do summarization it might do a good job, but it may not be aligned with how we want the summarization to look like.
 We can use preference data to further align the instruct variant towards our specific needs.